ragardner/tktrees/DOCUMENTATION.md

 - New: Create a new sheet.
 - Open: Open a file.
 - Compare sheets: This option takes you to a tree comparison window.
 For more information find the help section "Tree Compare".
-- Save: Options are Save (Ctrl + S), Save as, Save as with username-date- time (saves with the users login name, current date and time added to end of the filename) and Save new version (adds one to any detected file of the same name found in the chosen folder).
+- Save: Options are Save (Ctrl + S), Save as, and Save new version (adds one to any detected file of the same name found in the chosen folder).
+- Settings: Opens a settings panel.
 - Quit: Quits the program.

 #### Edit Menu

 - Undo (Ctrl + Z).
 Note that although the changelog can be saved with program data the changes cannot be undone across saves.
+- Sort sheet gives you two options for sorting the sheet:
+    - Sort by tree: This button sorts the sheet in the order that the IDs occur in the tree.
+    - Sort by column: Using this button and the two drop-down boxes to its right you can sort the sheet using a basic natrual sorting order, numbers taking priority.
 - Copy to clipboard copies the underlying sheet to your computers clipboard to be pasted as a string, Copy as json will use the json format you have selected under the Options menu.
 - Tag/Untag IDs tags the selected IDs, tagged IDs will be displayed in a dropdown box at the top of the window so you can find them later.
 - Find, replace (Ctrl + F / Ctrl + H).
 This window also allows a large scale find and replace using a 2 column table, column 1 is the values to find and column 2 the corresponding values to replace them with.